The Hidden Reasons Your Gel Manicure Keeps Peeling—According to a Gel Manicure Expert in Philadelphia

 Poor curing is one of the most overlooked causes of gel manicures that lift, peel, and fail within days.
 It’s a silent culprit—but a powerful one.

 Curing gel polish isn’t as simple as turning on a lamp and waiting 60 seconds.
 It’s a precise process that depends on multiple factors: the angle of the hand, the depth of the fingers inside the lamp, and most importantly, the timing.
-And all of these must be adjusted based on the current condition of your natural nails.
+And all of these factors must be adjusted based on the current condition of your natural nails.

-At our nail salon in Old City, we treat curing as an individualized process—for every single one of our clients.
-During the early stages of nail restoration, the nail plate often reacts differently to the LED light and product.
 For example, a nail not fully rehabilitated may require a slightly shorter cure to accommodate the healing process, while still fully sealing the base.
 A nail that’s more sensitive might need to be cured in phases.
 These are small adjustments—but magnified in results.

 Let’s break it down.

-Picture your nail as a three-part structure:
+Picture your natural nail as a three-part structure:

 The natural nail